AB540 and Residency Information

-AB 540 is a status that represents a considerable cost savings to qualified undocumented students and their families.
+AB 540 is a status that can save money for qualified undocumented students and their families.
 To qualify as an AB540 student, undocumented students must:

 - Have attended a California high school for 3 or more full academic years (between grades 9 through 12.
 They do not need to be consecutive years).

 - Have or will graduate from a California high school or have attained a G.E.D.; or received a passing mark on the California High School Proficiency Exam (CHSPE).

 - Register or be currently enrolled at an accredited institution of public higher education in California.

 - File or plan to file an affidavit as required by individual institutions, stating that he/she will apply for legal residency as soon as possible.

 - Not hold a valid non-immigrant visa (F, J, H, L, A, E, etc.).